Redm0nd/redm0nd.github.io/_posts/2021-02-09-Managing-AWS-Instances-With-Ansible.markdown

 ---
 This post describes the deployment of an aws ami rstudio and it's management with cron jobs

-WIP: Will be updating partially over the next few weeks

 ```
 aws ec2 describe-instances